On the bias, risk and consistency of sample means in multi-armed bandits: Risk of sample mean under arms with finite moments

 \section{Risk of sample mean under arms with finite moments}

-Having established that the sample means are consistent estimators of the true means of the arms, in the subsequent sections, we will turn to the more challenging tasks of deriving finite sample bounds on the magnitude of both the bias and risk under different nonparametric assumptions on the arms.
-Specifically, we will be concerned with two notions of $\ell_2$ risk for the sample mean estimator: the classic or {\it unnormalized} one, corresponding to the squared error loss and given by
+Having established that the sample means are consistent estimators of the true means of the arms, in the subsequent sections we will turn to the more challenging tasks of deriving finite sample bounds on the magnitude of both the bias and the risk under different nonparametric assumptions on the arms.
+Specifically, we will be concerned with two notions of $\ell_2$ risk for the sample mean estimator: the classic or {\it unnormalized} one, corresponding to the squared error loss and taking the form

 and a weighted or {\it normalized} variant, defined as

 As we will see shortly, the unnormalized risk is a function of both the sampling algorithm and the stopping rule, while the normalized risk is upper bounded by a term that only depends on the choosing rule.
 The two types of risk bounds are rather different in both their form and interpretability, and each elucidate complementary aspects of the problems.
 In addition to normalized and unnormalized $\ell_2$ bounds, we will also give analogous $\ell_1$ bounds.